alapsraval/web-scraping-application/README.md

 Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-* `index.html` displays all of the scraped data in the appropriate HTML elements.
+* `index.html` displays all of the scraped data in the appropriate HTML elements using Bootstrap Grid.

 ## Requirements
 ### Modules Required